dragons3232/Lenovo-gaming-3-10750h-hackintosh-EFI/README.md

 3. Install Sonoma by following instructions on the screen
 4. After successfully updating to Sonoma, download [https://github.com/dragons3232/Lenovo-gaming-3-10750h-hackintosh-EFI/blob/main/EFI Sonoma.zip](https://github.com/dragons3232/Lenovo-gaming-3-10750h-hackintosh-EFI/blob/main/EFI%20Sonoma.zip) and extract it to Volumes/EFI/EFI to overwrite.

+# Upgrading to Sequoia from Sonoma
+1. Go to System Settings => Apple Account => disable `Find My Mac` in iCloud (reveal it in See All apps)
+2. Run this command in Terminal: `sudo softwareupdate -i -a -R`
+3. Wait for it to download and upgrade your Mac
+4. After successful upgrade, no more WIFI.
+In order to fix, use EFI Sequoia and download HeliPort to access WIFI
+5. Disable Wifi icon in System Settings => Control Center
+6. Set HeliPort to launch at system start in Settings => General => Login Items & Extensions.

 # Working features
 1. Intel UHD Graphics 630 1536 MB
 2. Brightness control